What is the primary waste product of cellular respiration? | Channels for Pearson+

 1

-Understand the process of cellular respiration: Cellular respiration is a metabolic process that converts glucose and oxygen into energy (ATP), carbon dioxide, and water.
+Understand the process of cellular respiration: Cellular respiration is a metabolic process that converts glucose and oxygen into energy (ATP), water, and carbon dioxide.

-Identify the inputs and outputs: The main inputs are glucose and oxygen, while the outputs are ATP, carbon dioxide, and water.
+Identify the inputs and outputs: The main inputs are glucose and oxygen, while the outputs are ATP, water, and carbon dioxide.

-Focus on waste products: In cellular respiration, the waste products are substances that are not used by the cell and are expelled.
-These include carbon dioxide and water.
+Consider the role of carbon dioxide: Carbon dioxide is produced during the Krebs cycle and the electron transport chain as glucose is broken down.

-Recognize the role of carbon dioxide: Carbon dioxide is produced during the Krebs cycle and the electron transport chain, and it is released as a waste product when cells generate energy from glucose.
+Review the options given: Among the options provided (Oxygen, Water, Carbon dioxide, Glucose), carbon dioxide is the correct answer as the primary waste product of cellular respiration.

 Watch next